shams-nahid/My-Daily-AWS-Study/Cloudfront And Global Accerator/01 Cloudfront.md

 - When content must be available in certain region in very low latency
 - Content is always available
 - Use for `READ Only`

+### Cloudfront Query String

+- The delimiter character should be `$`
+- Parameter's name and values are case sensitive